SoftUni-Internal/interactive-content/EN/11-Test-Exam/00-Problem-01.md

 [slide hideTitle]
 # Bonus: Buy an item and Profile page (10 Pts)

-In these cases when some of the offers are **not made** from the currently logged-in user, in the section "**Actions**" must be added a `[Buy]` button.
+In these cases when some of the offers are **not made** from the currently logged-in user, in the section "**Actions**" there must be a `[Buy]` button.

-By clicking the `[Buy]` button the current product must be successfully bought by the user.
+By clicking on the `[Buy]` button, the current product must be successfully bought by the user.

-There are no quantities on the products, so you do not have to remove them from the list or something else, just store the number of purchases in the database for the current user.
+If there are no quantities of the products, you do not have to remove them from the list.
+Store the number of purchases in the database for the current user.

 [image assetsSrc="js-apps-new-exam-15.png" /]